 Speaking and Writing

 You will learn how to write essays or longer pieces and to hold conversations and discussions in the target language.
 You will learn appropriate grammar, vocabulary and phrases to enable you to present information in the target language, provide opinions, organise your arguments and analyse your ideas.

 Oral fluency is further promoted by discussion in small groups with oral staff, and the use of language laboratories.
-Some general knowledge is acquired of the culture of the countries where the language is spoken and, more specifically, a number of literary or documentary texts are studied: essays on the latter are written in the foreign language.
-In addition, satellite television brings foreign culture into the classroom.
+Some general knowledge is acquired of the culture of the countries where the language is spoken and, more specifically, a number of literary texts are studied: essays on the latter are written in the foreign language.
+In addition, online resources from the different countries we study bring foreign culture into the classroom.
 We hope that you will also read books which are not on the syllabus, as well as newspapers and magazines in French, Spanish or German which are to be found in the school library.
 This is particularly important if you intend to read a language at university or are thinking of applying to Oxbridge.